News & Events

 We are delighted to announce the launch of our new drug & alcohol information app, SAND (Substance Abuse North Dublin).
 The launch took place on April 27th in Portmarnock Hotel, with local schools’ and youth services’ representatives present.

-To download for free search ‘sand drugs’ in the app store!
+To download for free search ‘sand drugs’ in the app store to get free, factual and non judgmental info on drugs & alcohol!

 ~ ~ ~ PREVIOUS EVENTS ~ ~ ~